luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 I do admire deGrasse Tyson's efforts to bring the scientific process to the masses.
 And I'm sure he meant well in (mis)stating that "science is true" (e.g., perhaps he meant to convey, in an entertaining way, his own confidence in the scientific process).

-Nonetheless, the conflation of "truth" with "science" and the implication that one should "believe" science worries me.
+Nonetheless, the conflation of "truth" with "science" and the implication that one should "believe science" worries me.
 I, for one, find this borderline-dangerous in our increasingly-polarized society, which is more and more filled with separating beliefs.
 Adding science to this list of beliefs would not serve anyone.